 - A regulatory fee is used when the activity is regulatory and its costs can be attributed to a specific individual or organisation (for example, application for a license).

-- A regulatory levy is used when the activity is a regulatory and its costs can be attributed to a group of individuals or organisations being regulated by a proxy that reasonable aligns to the effort each party in the group causes (for example, compliance audits across an industry).
+- A regulatory levy is used when the activity is a regulatory and its costs can be attributed to a group of individuals or organisations being regulated by a proxy that reasonably aligns to the effort each party in the group causes (for example, compliance audits across an industry).

 Fees and levies